 This is another great day to hit the streets up and see some live music.
 Many of the main stages feature world class DJs.
 There were plans to make this day an official electronic music festival, but they didn’t officially go ahead.
 However, it is still like an electronic music festival.

-▷ Shrove Tuesday – February 25th, 2020 – The Closing Parade
+Shrove Tuesday – The Closing Parade

-This parade which is known as the Coso Apoteosis announces the end of carnival in Tenerife.
+The closing parade is known as the Coso Apoteosis announces the end of carnival in Tenerife.
 The Tenerife Closing Parade is the absolute highlight of the carnival.
 The parade attracts the most crowds from all over the world who come to witness this spectacle.
 The Closing Parade features all the Carnival Queens and all the Carnival Groups.
 It is an amazing spectacle full of colour, costumes, floats, incredible dance routines and music.
 The parade takes place in Anaga Avenue.

-▷ Ash Wednesday – February 26th, 2020 – The Burial of the Sardine
+Ash Wednesday – The Burial of the Sardine

 This is the first day of Lent and on this day is an event that officially closes carnival known as the Burial of the Sardine.
 This is one of the most surreal carnival celebrations that occurs around the world.
 It sees the burial of a giant papier-mache sardine.
 The Sardine is paraded through the streets of Tenerife, followed by men dressed as priests and women dressed as widows, and they all pretend to mourn the sardine.
 The sardine is then thrown into a huge bonfire, set alight and a huge firework show officially closes the carnival.

 Tenerife Carnival Street Parties

 Every single night of the week during carnival tens of thousands of people take to the streets to party.
 The street parties are some of the wildest you’ve ever been to!
 Everyone dresses up in fancy-dress.
 The parties kick off around midnight and go right through until dawn.